Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 Career opportunities we’ve spotted including new paralegal roles, scholarships and work experience opportunities

-A weekly Q&A, answering real questions from our readers and webinar attendees
+A weekly Q&A, answering real questions from our readers

 A day in the life from a legal professional, from non-traditional starts to squiggly career paths